hanubeki/hanubeki-lemmy-themes/README.md

 # hanubeki-lemmy-themes
-* Full Bootstrap CSS theme with addition for Lemmy
+* Full Bootstrap CSS theme with addition for Lemmy and PieFed
 * Flat design, inspired from Material You
 * 4 color schemes, auto/manual light/dark modes
 * Mobile friendly (if instance owner installs these themes)

 ## 5
-These files are themes for [lemmy-ui](https://github.com/LemmyNet/lemmy-ui) 0.18.1 to 0.19.4 and [PieFed](https://join.piefed.social/), based on Bootstrap 5.3.3.
+These files are themes for [lemmy-ui](https://github.com/LemmyNet/lemmy-ui) 0.18.1 to 0.19.5 and [PieFed](https://codeberg.org/rimu/pyfedi/), based on Bootstrap 5.3.3.

 ## Preview